-cross the restaurant industry, brands are saying goodbye to transactions and hello to customers.
-This shift impacts every department, but especially the marketing department.
+cross the hospitality industry, brands are saying goodbye to transactions and hello to customers.
+This shift impacts every department, but especially the restaurant marketing department.
 With the rapid adoption of technology, restaurant marketers now have a variety of powerful tools at their disposal to help attract and retain guests for life.

 New access to customer lifetime value insights and marketing automation rooted in guest behavior are enabling restaurant marketers to tailor messaging to individual preferences, order history, location, and beyond.
 By acting on Marketing Intelligence, restaurant brands of all types are seeing more direct orders, higher visit frequency, and a boost in sentiment.